 Who will do admin, funding etc for these clusters? govt doesn't generally do shared funding on stuff (central govt, that is).

-Acknowledged however if we treat the open source infrastructure that so much of our digital economy relies on in a similar manner to roads or the fibre broadband rollout then Government funding or incentives is a viable option.
+Acknowledged however if we treat the open source infrastructure that so much of our digital economy relies on in a similar manner to roads and bridges or the fibre broadband rollout then Government funding or incentives is a viable option.
 The funding could come from many sources incorporating some existing programs such as University/Tech internships or a new covid pool/PGF/economic boost program.
 The agencies do not see themselves as responsible for maintaining the FOSS code they use so this provides a way of giving them the ability to have a support and maintenance structure for the base code and any enhancements that they may need.
 This also reduces the risk of the FOSS community at large not being as engaged as required.

 Cloud - govt is very well aware of privacy stuff (the new act's just come into play) and the issues around storing personal data in overseas server farms. it's worth noting that agencies already store data locally, and the situation is improving. it's also why MS etc are building server farms here in NZ, too.

 Understood... but the management of those environments will still be performed from offshore with access control held by the multinationals registered in tax havens such as Bermuda.
 The data may physically be here but logically it is still just as exposed as it is today.
 Also, we have local companies that can provide that already so why is the focus on Azure other than the small caps aog being incorrectly used as a big caps AoG to bypass procurement processes.